 Question: I have two questions.
-1) What do you think of value investing in the next 50 or 100 years, and 2) do you have any advise on industrial research and industrial investments.
+1) What do you think of value investing in the next 50 or 100 years, and 2) do you have any advice on industrial research and industrial investments.
 Thank you.

 Charlie Munger: Well, I don’t think I’ve got any wonderful comments to make about industrial investments.

 I do have the feeling that the world may change and there are two changes that I think are possible.
-I think they may extend average life duration by fancy tricks and I think they may reduce cancer deaths by fancy mounts.
+I think they may extend the average life duration by fancy tricks and I think they may reduce cancer deaths by fancy mounts.